pwittchen/ReactiveBus/README.md

 # ReactiveBus
-Reactive Event Bus for Java &amp; Android application using RxJava2 under the hood
+Reactive Event Bus for Java &amp; Android applications using RxJava2 under the hood